We may earn affiliate commissions for the recommended products. Learn more.

 Like most iOS antiviruses, Malwarebytes’ mobile app for iOS is pared down.
 You’ll find only very basic features like protection against malicious URLs, unwanted callers, and text message filtering.

-Malwarebytes android application
+Malwarebytes android application11

-In contrast, Malwarebytes’ Android is far more developed.
+In contrast, Malwarebytes’ Android app is far more developed.
 Not only do you get full-fledged scans, but you also get other features like device encryption, developer mode notification, and Google Play Protect.

 Customer support